Read updates on our plans to advocate for flood mitigation

 Progress to date / actions taken

-• Regarding Council resolution that to consider construction of a full height kerb as part of the ongoing Edgeware Village Master Plan work, this has been recorded by Three Waters as actioned through notification given to the Transport Unit in December 2022, of the need to consider full height kerb incorporation in the Master Plan work.
+• Regarding Council resolution that to consider construction of a full height kerb as part of the ongoing Edgeware Village Master Plan work, this was recorded by Three Waters as actioned through notification given to the Transport Unit in December 2022, of the need to consider full height kerb incorporation in the Master Plan work.

 • Regarding Council resolution to continue with and extend the engagement with the local community, including business owners, over flooding matters including providing advice to assist property owners in taking their own measures to reduce the impacts of flooding on their properties, this has been actioned including community meetings on 14 and 15 November 2022.